A community fridge is a way of distributing food to everyone.

 How does a Community Fridge work?

-The fridge will have a signing in/out sheet, so you can log what you have donated and/or taken, just so that the volunteers running the fridge can keep a track of what is going in and out of the fridge and ensure everything stays safe to eat.
+The fridge will have a signing in and out sheet so that the volunteers running the fridge can keep a track of what is going in and out of the fridge to ensure everything stays safe to eat.

 Donating to the fridge